 1. Information retention

 During the recession, businesses have to reduce their resources and sometimes they even have to reduce their scale of operation.
 The diminished scale of operation and scarce financial resources force businesses to get rid of some of their employees.
 But employee attrition comes at a huge cost to the company.
-Not only does it lose experienced workforce, it loses the knowledge that the employees acquired on the job that could have been useful in future projects.
+Not only does it lose an experienced workforce, but it also loses the knowledge that the employees acquired on the job that could have been useful in future projects.

 But, if a company maintains a detailed knowledge base in which employees document their tasks, operations and procedures were undertaken, knowledge leakage from employee firing can be prevented.
 During the recession, if a company has to let go of its employees, it can at least retain the information they had acquired.
 This information can be used in organizational operations when the company recovers from the ill effects of the recession.